hemu269/competetive_coding/README.md

-# this is an experiment to implement some algorithms and codes of those algorithms
+# algorithms and it's code